guramritcse/Snake-Game/README.md

 - Listen to your own music while playing the game

 ## Requirements
-- pygame module
+- pygame module which can be installed by running following command in terminal
+- ```pip install pygame```

 ## Running the code
+Run the foolowing command in terminal to run the code
 ```
 python snake.py --theme /path/to/music
 ```
-Use "python snake.py --theme /path/to/music" to run the code